carlosalvarado1988/React-Portfolio/README.md

 ## Using Vercel to host a live page.

 You can visit the page at: https://react-portfolio-pi-rose.vercel.app/ and its connected to main branch

+## Using Circleci for CI/CD.

+The build process makes sure to run tests and run eslint before merging